polkadot-fellows/xcm-format/proposals/0000-asset-metadata.md

     The metadata is the crucial aspect of any nonfungible object since metadata assigns meaning to such an object.
 The metadata for NFTs is just as important as the notion of "amount" for fungibles (there is no sense in fungibles if they have no amount).

     An NFT is always a representation of some object.
-The metadata describes the object NFT represents.
+The metadata describes the object represented by the NFT.

     An on-chain logic can interpret the NFT metadata, so NFTs can represent cross-consensus shared data objects (i.e., the metadata could have not only the media meaning but also a utility function within a consensus system).
-Currently, such metadata communication is possible only within one consensus system.
+Currently, such communication of metadata is possible only within one consensus system.
 This RFC proposes making it possible between different systems via XCM.

 ## Specification